 Edit time punches

-Access the "Edit punch" side panel by selecting the punch and clicking "More options" in the "Edit punch" dialog that appear.
+Access the "Edit punch" side panel by selecting the punch and clicking "More options" in the "Edit punch" dialog that appears.
 In the side panel, under the "Edit punch" heading, you can see any warnings associated with the punch.

 In the side panel, you can also view and edit the following details: